 (NEW Program – A combination of Taste of Houghton & Community Expo)

-Sponsored by: Student Life, Student Activities, COMPASS, and Housing & Residential Life
+Sponsored by: Student Life, Student Activities, COMPASS (Center for Orientation, Mentoring, Parents and Academic Student Success), and Housing & Residential Life

 Every year, Michigan Tech students are welcomed back to campus with this week-long tradition that will get everyone back into the swing of the academic year.